Tom Johnson (defensive tackle, born 1984)

-Early years
+Early life

 Johnson played high school football under head coach Jerry Alexander at Moss Point High School in Moss Point, Mississippi.
 Actually, Johnson wasn't interested in football until one of his friends persuaded him to go out for football as a sophomore, and after a few weeks of hitting the weights and running track, Moss Point coaches and teammates started seeing a difference in Johnson's body.
 By the end of his junior year, when the Tigers won the Class 5A title, he was a regular part of the Tigers’ defensive line rotation and earned a starting spot his senior year in 2000–01, when he recorded 90 tackles (25 for a loss) and eight sacks that helped Moss Point get to the playoffs, where they lost the championship game to Starkville.
 For his season efforts, he was named to the All-State and All-Coast teams.
 He was also invited to play in the MHSAA All-Star Game following his senior year.

 Although Johnson posted good numbers as a senior, major schools did not come calling, so instead of settling for the Southwestern Athletic Conference (SWAC) or another smaller school, Johnson signed with Gulf Coast Community College where he played for head coach Bill Lee.